-The Booker Prize, first awarded in 1969, is among the most prestigious prizes in the book world and is awarded annually to the best novel of the year published in English in the United Kingdom.
+The Booker Prize, first awarded in 1969, is among the most prestigious prizes in the book world, awarded annually to the best novel of the year published in English in the United Kingdom.

 The prize, known until recently as the Man Booker thanks to its sponsorship by The Man Group, was for many years only open to writers from Commonwealth countries and the Republic of Ireland.
 But in 2014 it changed the rules to allow writers of any nationality to enter, leading to worries it would become dominated by Americans.

 One thing that has remained consistent through the years has been the awarding of the prize to excellent literature.
-Here, we look at all the books published by Penguin Random House that have won.
-Start at the beginning, or skip to the decade of your choice here:
+Here, we look at all the books published by Penguin Random House that have been nominated or have won the Booker Prize, sorted by decade.

 Saville by David Storey, which won the prize in 1976, was Penguin Random House's first win.
 It is the story of Colin Saville's struggle to come to terms with his family and to escape the stifling heritage of the raw mining community into which he was born.